 My contemporaries dress stylishly, move in interesting circles, travel and entertain often – perhaps this validates the “eighty is the new sixty” theory?

 I have always been on a soapbox declaring my belief in the dignity of natural aging, but frankly this philosophy is only skin deep (no pun intended) because I personally have been blessed with few wrinkles and might feel differently if I hadn’t been endowed with my mother’s genes.
-The fact is, today there are non-invasive products to help make skin vibrant and youthful looking again – so, why not address this information to women past sixty!
+The fact is, today there are non-invasive products and treatments like botox or wrinkle treatment to help make skin vibrant and youthful looking again, which you can get at services that provide botox injections in Fort Myers, FL – so, why not address this information to women past sixty!
+Those who want to reduce fine lines on their faces may consider getting botox treatments or Injectables in Denver, CO.
+For this, experts like You-Nique Aesthetics & Wellness or Columbia Laser Skin Center may be consulted.
 To quote Dr. Seuss – the alphabet shouldn’t stop at Z. (His book, On Beyond Zebra, says it all.)